How I Build and Run This Website January 15, 2026

 The Problem

-I wanted an Org Mode static site that was simple to maintain but also gave me full control over the publishing pipeline.
-Most static site generators felt like overkill for what I needed - a few blog posts and some basic pages.
-Jekyll, Hugo, Gatsby - they all came with their own templating languages, config files, and mental overhead.
+I wanted a static site that was easy to maintain and gave me full control of the publishing pipeline.
+Most generators felt heavy for a small blog.
+Jekyll, Hugo, Gatsby: new templating languages, config files, and mental overhead.

-Then I remembered I already have a tool that's been converting my notes into documents for years: Emacs.
+I already had a tool that turns my notes into documents: Emacs.

 Why Org Mode?

-For a blog, this is perfect.
-I write a post in the same format I use for everything else, and Emacs converts it to HTML.
-No new syntax to learn.
-No YAML frontmatter.
-Just headings, text, and code blocks.
+For a blog, that is ideal.
+I write in the same format I use every day, and Emacs converts it to HTML.
+No new syntax or YAML frontmatter.

-Here's what the source for a typical post looks like:
+Here is the source for a typical post:

 Introduction